sanjib/fun-with-erlang/README.md

 ## Idioms

 - {point, 10, 5} is preferred to {10, 5} as the atom "point" also describes the tuple
+- always use Key => Val the first time a key is defined and use Key := Val each time the value is updated

 ## erl / Eshell